Why Are Wax and Chlorophyll Removed From CBD Products?

 This is a much easier and faster way to strip unwanted components from your hemp products.
 The harsh vapors of the alcohol will cause the hemp trichomes to burst.

 As this happens, phytochemicals get trapped in the environment they are in.
 From there, the ethanol is filtered out of the product.
-With that being said, it is possible for remanents of the ethanol to linger.
-That is why we are dedicated to using only food-grade ethanol.
+With that being said, it is possible for remnants of the ethanol to linger.

 Please be aware of companies who use butane.
 This is a substance that is considered toxic.
 Also, check the label to make sure hexane wasn’t used.
 Hexane is a synthetic solvent.
 Therefore, it may alter the overall potency of your CBD products.

 At Joy Organics, we make sure that plant matters like wax and chlorophyll are removed.
 We also isolate the THC so this cannabinoid doesn’t make it into our formula.
-In the end, you have full spectrum hemp oil chock full of phytocannabinoids without the flavor of chlorophyll, the consistency of plant wax or psychoactive elements of THC.
+In fact, lab test have found no detectable levels of THC in our products.
+In the end, you have broad spectrum hemp oil chock full of phytocannabinoids without the flavor of chlorophyll, the consistency of plant wax, or psychoactive elements of THC.